 Armando Carbonell, AICP

 Armando Carbonell is the Senior Fellow and Chairman of the Department of Planning and Urban Form for the Lincoln Institute of Land Policy.
 His areas of expertise include city and regional planning, property rights and regulation, and land use and the environment.
 He also teaches planning at Harvard University and the University of Pennsylvania.
-Prior to his appointment to the Lincoln Institute of Land Policy, Carbonell was the founding Executive Director of the Cape Cod Commission, a regional planning and land use regulatory agency.
-Carbonell received his A.B. degree from Clark University and was a Doctoral Fellow at the Johns Hopkins University and a Loeb Fellow at Harvard University.
+Before his appointment to the Lincoln Institute of Land Policy, Carbonell was the founding Executive Director of the Cape Cod Commission, a regional planning and land use regulatory agency.
+Carbonell received his A.B. degree from Clark University and was a Doctoral Fellow at Johns Hopkins University and a Loeb Fellow at Harvard University.

 Jury Member